MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

 - Complete date: **actualEnd** will be synced as task complete date on Exchange

-- Task deletion: Task delete in Dynamics will be propagated to Exchange only for tasks which are not in the Completed status on Exchange.
+- Task deletion: Task deleted in Dynamics are propagated to Exchange only for tasks which are not in the Completed status on Exchange.

 - Task autocompletion: When a task is completed in Dynamics the **actualEnd** field will be populated.
 If this task is syncing to Exchange using server-side synchronization, if the **actualEnd** field is populated and it is in the past, the task will be automatically completed.
 When using customizations to reactivate a task the **actualEnd** date should also be cleared to avoid autocompletion when server-side Sync is syncing this task.